-(% of Teachers Receiving an Overall Observation Score of Distinguished; % of Teachers Receiving an Observation Score of Distinguished in Instruction)
+(% of Teachers Receiving a Multiple Measure Summary Rating of Distinguished; % of Teachers Receiving a Multiple Measure Summary Rating of Proficient)

-- The SPR includes two metrics regarding educator effectiveness ratings: the percentage of teachers who receive an overall observation rating of Distinguished, and the percentage of teachers who receive an observation rating of Distinguished in the Instruction domain. - While these metrics are displayed in the SPR, they do not count towards the overall SPR score for several reasons.
+- The SPR includes two metrics regarding educator effectiveness ratings, looking at the percentage of teachers who have a Multiple Measure Summary (MMS) rating of Distinguished or Proficient. - These metrics represent a shift from previous years. - The MMS rating is an effectiveness rating comprised of teachers' formal observation(s), Student Learning Objectives, teacher-specific PVAAS, and building-level score from the state of Pennsylvania's School Performance Profile (SPP, also known as Act 82). - While these metrics are displayed in the SPR, they do not count towards the overall SPR score for several reasons.
 For example, district-wide normalization of observation scoring has not yet occurred, meaning that scores can vary because of differences in how observers rate teachers. - This metric applies to all District schools.
 However, each school receives only one rate for each metric.
 If a school serves multiple report types, both reports receive the same rates. - Charter schools are not eligible for this metric because they utilize their own evaluation systems.